The Caberg Duke II is the follow up to the popular SHARP 5 star rated modular/flip up crash helmet, the Duke I.

-On the face of things, it’s not hard to see why because it ticks all the right boxes – it’s pretty light, looks cool, it’s independently tested to be about as safe as they come (SHARP 5 star rating) and it has a host of useful features like a integral sun visor lockable chin guard.
+On the face of things, it’s not hard to see why it’s popular because it ticks all the right boxes – it’s pretty light, looks cool, it’s independently tested to be about as safe as they come (SHARP 5 star rating*) and it has a host of useful features like a integral sun visor lockable chin guard.

 The Duke’s shell is made of polycarbonate.
 Old timers like me tend to sneer at polycarb helmets as being inferior to fibreglass or kevlar – but it’s all pretty baseless.
 Polycarbonate lids make for low cost, lightweight, durable and, ultimately, safe helmets – you don’t score 5 stars in a SHARP test by making a flimsy helmet shell.